SanguPackage/TWTactics/readme.md

 The first beta release for the 'general public' can (probably) be expected somewhere end July 2014.

 ### Building the source ###
-The entire program should compile in one go in both VisualStudio 2010 and 2012.
+Due to a dependency on the Janus WinForms suite, you need to start Visual Studio as Administrator if you want to open a form in design mode.

-Should you get **Access to the registry key '...' is denied when opening the WinForms designer**, then restart VisualStudio as Administrator.
+The error you get is: **Access to the registry key '...' is denied** whenever you try to open the WinForms designer.
-`(TODO: Check if starting as Admin is only required the first time)`

 ### Contributing ###

-Contributing is not only possible but the main reason the project is here on GitHub.
-It's probably a good idea to contact me first before implementing any major new features though.
+Contributing is not only possible but the main reason the project is hosted here on GitHub.
+It's probably a good idea to contact me before implementing any major new features though.

 ### License ###